 The opening sniper scenes were shot from atop San Francisco's Bank of America Building located at 555 California Street.
-The sniper's target is a girl swimming in the pool on the roof of the then Holiday Inn Chinatown, located at 750 Kearny Street, and since about 1995, renamed Hilton San Francisco Financial District.
-750 Kearny Street is located on a straight line five blocks north (about 1600-1700 feet) of BoA Tower.
-Since the BoA Tower is considerably taller than the hotel, the vantage point is looking down at the rooftop pool at the hotel, and would be a relatively easy shot for a trained marksman.
-Since the Hilton takeover of the hotel, the pool is no longer open/operable.
+The sniper's target is a girl swimming in the pool on the roof of the then-Holiday Inn Chinatown, located at 750 Kearny Street, and since about 1995, renamed Hilton San Francisco Financial District.
+750 Kearny Street is located on a straight line five blocks north (about one thousand six hundred to one thousand seven hundred feet) of the Bank of America Tower.
+Since the Bank of America Tower is considerably taller than the hotel, the vantage point is looking down at the rooftop pool at the hotel, and would be a relatively easy shot for a trained marksman.
+Since the Hilton take-over of the hotel, the pool is no longer open or operable.
 See more »

 Was this review helpful to you?

 | Report this